-The mobile furan undergoes the fastest C relaxation of all carbons in the sample (see Figure 5), which is consistent with larger-amplitude fluctuating fields with spectral density at the NMR Larmor frequency due to the significant mobility of the furan molecules.
-A gradual slow-down of C relaxation of the nanothreads over the course of a few weeks suggests that it is driven significantly by C spin diffusion from furan, whose concentration decreased with time, in particular due to venting.
+The mobile furan undergoes the fastest 13C relaxation of all carbons in the sample (see Figure 5), which is consistent with larger-amplitude fluctuating fields with spectral density at the NMR Larmor frequency due to the significant mobility of the furan molecules.
+A gradual slow-down of 13C relaxation of the nanothreads over the course of a few weeks suggests that it is driven significantly by 13C spin diffusion from trapped furan, whose concentration decreased with time, in particular due to venting.

 Perfect thread structure.
 The 2D and selective 1D NMR spectra in Figures 4b and 5 show convincing evidence of the presence of ~10% of fully saturated perfect threads.
 These exhibit two sharp peaks, at 77 ppm of OCH and at 50 ppm of CH not bonded to O, in a 1:1 intensity ratio.
 The line width of 140 Hz to 200 Hz is spinning-speed dependent and mostly homogeneous in nature, according to $T{2,C}$ measurements.
-Most of the broadening can be attributed to two or three one-bond $^{13}C^{-13}C$ couplings, including two $^{1}J{C-C}$ couplings of ~ 40 Hz.
-The bonding in the perfect threads documented by $^{13}C^{-13}C$ NMR involves multiple $C{\alpha}$ - $C{\beta}$ bonds, a $C{\beta}$ - $C{\beta}$ bond, but no $C{\alpha}$ - $C{\alpha}$ bond.
+Most of the broadening can be attributed to two or three one-bond $^{13}\text{C-}^{13}\text{C}$ couplings, including two $^{1}J{\text{C-C}}$ couplings of ~ 40 Hz.
+The bonding in the perfect threads documented by $^{13}\text{C-}^{13}\text{C}$ NMR involves multiple C{α} - C{β} bonds, a C{β} - C{β} bond, but no C{α} - C{α} bond.
 Threads of this kind, see Figure 7, have been predicted to form by [4+2] cycloaddition.
+22

 The small number of peaks indicates a high symmetry of the perfect threads, higher than in syn/anti threads, which contain four distinct carbon sites.
 Ab initio calculations confirm that there is no accidental degeneracy of chemical shifts, so our data clearly rule out syn/anti threads.
 Pure syn or anti threads are both compatible with the number of signals observed.
 However, syn threads are excluded by several observations, while anti threads can explain all the data.
 CODEX NMR shows that the perfect threads have at least eight C-H bond orientations, more than the four in syn threads.
 The OCH chemical shift in syn threads according to ab initio calculations is 87 ppm, which deviates from the observed 77-ppm OCH signal by 10 ppm.
+An even larger discrepancy of 13 ppm is found for the [2+2] polymer.
+In the 1,3-polymer, both predicted chemical shifts significantly deviate from experiment, in opposite directions.

-Slower $T{1C}$ relaxation of the perfect threads can be attributed to reduced fluctuating magnetic fields with rate near the NMR Larmor frequency, due to smaller-amplitude motions of or near the perfect threads.
+Slower T{1C} relaxation of the perfect threads can be attributed to reduced fluctuating magnetic fields with rate near the NMR Larmor frequency, due to smaller-amplitude motions of or near the perfect threads.
 The perfect threads are more rigid than the defective threads and/or less accessible to the mobile, fast-relaxing trapped furan.